metabase/metabase/docs/troubleshooting-guide/performance.md

 6. The database executes the query and returns the result to the back end.

+7. If caching is enabled and the query took longer to execute than the time specified in the cache configuration, the back end saves the result in its cache.

-7. The back end forwards those results to the front end.
+8. The back end forwards the results to the front end.

-8. The front end creates the HTML to display them in your browser.
+9. The front end creates the HTML to display the result in your browser.

 ## Specific Problems

 Each of the steps described is a potential performance bottleneck.
-Before diving into specifics, you may want to read our article on [Metabase at scale][metabase-at-scale].

 ### The Metabase instance is getting so much traffic that loading the HTML page is slow.